kast-lang/kast/website/content/_index.md

 - sum types
 - unwinding

-For example, async await is a combination of these features:

-- function contexts
-- delimited continuations

-# Powerful

-While a language being easy to learn is a nice thing to have, it should not be done at the cost of missing features.

-Being a beginner is only temporary, and thus being beginner friendly is not a priority for Kast.

-At the same time, if something can be made simpler without sacrificing power, it should be made simpler.

-# Reliability

-The the the the thte
-most of the code is

-eliminate as many classes of bugs at compile-time as possible
+Another example of composable feature is async/await, which also needs delimited continuations in addition to the above

 # Compiled or interpreted?

-Kast is an interpreter with compiler as a library.
+Kast is an interpreter with compiler implemented as a library.

-By having IR (intermetiate representation) as a value you can write a function that coverts it into the desired target:
+By having first-class IR (intermetiate representation as value) you can write a function that coverts it into the desired target:

 ```rs